-The first meeting between ISU and U-of-I was in Normal, Illinois, on December 20, 1920.
+The first meeting between the Redbirds and Fighting Illini was in Normal on December 20, 1920.
 The Fighting Illini were the victors, winning 31-21.
-The initial contest was the LAST time the Redbirds hosted the most distinguished college basketball team in the state.
+The initial contest was the last time the Redbirds hosted the most distinguished college basketball team in the state.

 Ironically, the imbalance in scheduling led DiMarzio to alter his allegiance.

-Since 1920, Illinois has won seven straight contests against Illinois State.
-No game has been a full-fledged blowout, however.
-The Birds have kept within ten points in four of the eight contests.
-Moreover, the 2011-2012 squad took the Fighting Illini into deep waters at the Cancun Challenge before being edged 63-59.
+Illinois has won all eight matchups against Illinois State.
+No game has been a blowout, however.
+The Redbirds have kept within ten points in four-of-eight contests.
+Moreover, the 2011-2012 squad took the Fighting Illini to the brink at the Cancun Challenge before being edged, 63-59.

-With this in mind, Bloomington, Illinois, native Zachary Holland understands the significance of advancing to the semi-finals of a postseason tournament.
+With this in mind, Bloomington, Ill., native Zachary Holland understands the significance of advancing to the semifinals of a postseason tournament.

 “That would be really big,” Holland said.
 “I don’t think that has ever happened.”

-Holland is right: The Redbirds have not won a game, in either the NCAA Tournament or NIT, to move to the national semifinals.
+Holland is right.
+The Redbirds have not won a game, in either the NCAA Tournament or NIT, to advance to the national semifinals.

-Colleen Sherwood, who graduated from Illinois State last year, can describe the atmosphere for the Fighting Illini’s trip to Normal in one word.
+Colleen Sherwood, who graduated from Illinois State last year, can already describe the atmosphere for the Fighting Illini’s trip to Normal.

 “It would be crazy!”
 Sherwood said.

-Whether the possible matchup leads to regular season contests is unknown.
-2004 was the last time Illinois scheduled Illinois State for a non-conference bout.
+Whether the possible matchup leads to future regular season contests is unknown.
+2004 was the last time Illinois scheduled Illinois State for a non-conference tilt.

-Current ISU student Jacob Veazey has hope a victory could spark the beginning of a consistent rivalry.
+Current ISU student Jacob Veazey hopes a victory could spark the beginning of a renewed rivalry.

 “If we beat them in the tournament, I think it is a reason to schedule games yearly,” said Veazey.

-School pride fills the community of Bloomington-Normal before tonight’s second round matchup versus UCF.
+School pride fills the community before tonight’s second round matchup against UCF.
 Tip-off is scheduled for 7 p.m.
 EST on ESPN.